Futurebytes

 About

-Futurebytes offers hands-on activities that include Autonomous Machines, Build and Burn, Play with code, LEGO Robotics, Circuit Design and Simulation, and an Autonomous Robo Car.
-The program also includes Python for Rookies, Become an App Inventor, and projects in coding, robotics, game development, app development, and LEGO building, along with a Lego League Training Camp.
-Futurebytes introduces children to the world of coding, robotics, game and app development and more through an array of futuristic courses aimed at widening the scope for young ones from the age of five.
+Futurebytes offers hands-on activities that include Build and Burn, Play with code, LEGO Robotics, Circuit Design and Simulation, and Autonomous Robo Car.
+Participants can also take part in Python for Rookies, Become an App Inventor, game development, app development, LEGO building, and Lego League Training Camp.
+The program includes a range of coding and robotics projects.

 • Ages: 5–13 years old

-Futurebytes is led by its visionary founder, Jyothi Vemu.
+Futurebytes was founded by Jyothi Vemu.
 Jyothi is an accomplished educator and entrepreneur who previously worked in India as an assistant professor specializing in advanced engineering disciplines and mentoring students.
+Courses at Futurebytes are mentored by industry experts, and the program notes the use of unique teaching methods driven by extensive experience in various fields.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.